centrifuge/tinlake-deploy/README.md

 If the senior tranche is `true` a senior operator must be defined.

+The senior tranche operator can be `whitelist`, `allowance` or `proportional`.

 ```json
 {
  "SENIOR_OPERATOR": "allowance"
 }
 ```
-The other option is `whitelist` by default the `allowance` contract is used.
+The default option is allowance.